Olivier Assayas: Life and career

 Assayas was born in Paris, France, the son of French director/screenwriter Raymond Assayas, alias Jacques Rémy, and Catherine de Károlyi, a fashion designer.
 His father was of Turkish-Jewish origin and had settled in Italy before France.
 His mother was Protestant and of Hungarian origin.

-Assayas started his career in the industry by helping his father.
-He ghostwrote episodes for TV shows his father was working on when his health failed.
+Assayas started his career in the industry by helping his father, ghost-writing episodes for television shows his father was working on when his health failed.
 In a 2010 interview, Assayas said his main political influences when growing up were Guy Debord and George Orwell.
 Of the 1968 May uprising to overthrow Charles de Gaulle, Assayas said: "I was defined by the politics of May '68, but for me May '68 was an anti-totalitarian uprising.
 People seemed to forget that at the occupied Odéon theater, you had crossed flags-black and red, and I was on the side of the black element."

 Assayas's biggest hit to date is Irma Vep, starring Maggie Cheung.
 It is a tribute to both French director Louis Feuillade and Hong Kong cinema.

 While working at Cahiers du cinéma, Assayas wrote lovingly about both European and Asian film directors he admired.
 He has made a documentary, HHH: A Portrait of Hou Hsiao-hsien, about Taiwanese filmmaker Hou Hsiao-hsien.

 Assayas married Cheung in 1998.
 They divorced in 2001, but their relationship remained amicable.
 In 2004, she starred in his film Clean.

 He met actress-director Mia Hansen-Løve when Hansen-Løve, 17 at the time, starred in Assayas's 1998 feature Late August, Early September.
 He has said they "didn't get together until [she] was 20".
 They separated in 2017.